Poornima-2011/user-management-api/README.md

 DELETE

 /api/users/{id}

-Example:
+Example
 /api/users/1
 Response
 User deleted successfully

----
+⚠️ Exception Handling

+The project uses a custom exception:

+UserNotFoundException

+If a user does not exist, for example:

+GET /api/users/100

+the application handles the exception using:

+@RestControllerAdvice

+The GlobalExceptionHandler provides a proper error response instead of returning an internal server error.

-##▶️ How to Run the Project
+▶️ How to Run the Project
-Step 1: Clone the repository
+Step 1: Clone the Repository
 git clone https://github.com/Poornima-2011/user-management-api.git
-Step 2: Open the project
+Step 2: Open the Project

-Open the project in:
+Open the project using:

 IntelliJ IDEA
 Eclipse